 At the time, Senator Charles Schumer requested Transportation Secretary Ray LaHood issue a rule that would prevent airlines charging parents more to sit with their children.
 He is also asked Airlines for America, an industry trade group, to try to persuade carriers to voluntarily waive fees for families flying with young children.
 Senator Schumer was successful in his bid to get five major airlines to promise they would not start charging for overhead carry-on luggage after Spirit introduced their fee.

 Well, now family travelers have another advocate in Washington.
 Congressman Jerrold Nadler has introduced legislation to help keep families seated together on commercial flights.
 The Families Flying Together Act would require the U.S. Department of Transportation to direct each carrier to “establish a policy to ensure, to the extent practicable, that a family that purchases tickets for a flight with that air carrier is seated together during that flight; and (2) make the policy…available to the public on an appropriate Internet Web site of the air carrier.”
 The legislation would help to ensure that children are not separated from their families and seated alone on flights.

 Congressman Nadler explained:

 Air travel is complicated and expensive enough for families without adding new stresses.
 Families should not be stuck paying hidden fees, or buying ‘premium’ seats, simply because they wish to be seated together on crowded flights.
 It is positively absurd to expect a two or three-year-old to sit unattended, next to strangers, on an airplane.
 It is up to air carriers to make their seating policies clear and easily accessible to the public.

-To voice your support for Congressman Nadler’s initiative, urge your Members of Congress to cosponsor the Families Flying Together Act of 2012.
+To voice your support for Congressman Nadler’s initiative, urge your Members of Congress to cosponsor the Families Flying Together Act.
 On Twitter, follow the hashtag, #FFTA